courselabs/docker/labs/containers/README.md

 # print running containers:
 docker container ls

+# or use ps
+docker ps

-# or use ps; the a flag shows all statuses
+# the -a flag shows all statuses
 docker ps -a
 ```

 </details><br/>

 > You have two containers, both in the exited state.
-The container IDs match the hostname output.
+The container IDs match the hostname output - when Docker creates a container it assigns a random ID and sets it as the machine name.

 Those containers didn't do anything useful, but  one-off containers can be good for automation tasks, they can be packaged with all the tools and scripts they need.